ESTABLISHMENT OF PARENTAGE

 Utah Judicial Order: Inform the adjudicated

-father and/or the mother that paternity has been adjudicated, and that
+father and/or the mother that parentage has been adjudicated, and that

-challenging a judicial paternity order is not a service provided by ORS.
+challenging a judicial parentage order is not a service provided by ORS.
 Even

 if the adjudicated father, the mother, and an “alleged” father all signed a VDP

-that was filed with the Department of Health, Office of Vital Records and
+that was filed with the Office of Vital Records and Statistics (OVRS), the

-Statistics (OVRS), the previously existing court order governs the paternity of
+previously existing court order governs the parentage of the child until/unless

-order, end the current support debt on ORSIS.
-Do not refund any payments that
+current support debt on ORSIS.
+Do not refund any payments that have been made

-have been made by the individual and collect the arrears that are still owed,
+by the individual and collect the arrears that are still owed, unless the court

 2.